-- 148. With regard to amounts paid to each European political party (Article 32(1)(c)), financial information could be disaggregated and should provide a detailed calculation of these amounts.
-Under the current funding system, this information would include the amount of the lump sum, the number of MEPs who are members of each European political party (as well as the list of these MEPs and their party of membership106), the amount of MEP-based funding, the amount of reimbursable expenditure, the amount requested in European parties' applications, and the maximum contribution awarded. - 149.
+- 245. With regard to amounts paid to each European political party (Article 32(1)(c)), financial information could be disaggregated and should provide a detailed calculation of these amounts.
+Under the current funding system, this information would include the amount of the lump sum, the number of MEPs who are members of each European political party (as well as the list of these MEPs and their party of membership132), the amount of MEP-based funding, the amount of reimbursable expenditure, the amount requested in European parties' applications, and the maximum contribution awarded. - 246.
 With regard to contributions, given the importance of transparency regarding financial flows, Article 32(1)(f) could be reviewed to clearly indicate that each contribution, from individual members and member parties, should be listed, indicating the identity of the contributor and the value of the contribution.
-This recommendation should be read in conjunction with Section G on donations and contributions. - 150.
+This recommendation should be read in conjunction with Section G on donations and contributions. - 247.
 As for donations, their number and amount remain limited.
 A review of donations from 2018 and 2019 show less than 100 "non-minor" donations (donations from legal persons and donations from natural persons above EUR 3,000), accounting for 90 percent of the total value of donations, while close to 1,600 minor donations provide the remaining 10 percent.
 In the current situation, it is therefore debatable whether lowering or removing the threshold for minor donations would help provide useful transparency.
 However, in light of the proposed effort to strengthen the link between citizens and their European political parties, including by incentivising small donations (see Recommendation 18), it is sensible to expect an increase in small donations.
-In order to increase transparency, the threshold for donations to be considered minor donations could be lowered.
-107 - 151.
-With regard to the Committee of independent eminent persons (Article 11), no information is
+In order to increase transparency, the threshold for donations to be considered minor donations could be lowered.133